Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Yes.
 VIP has wide ranging effects apart from repleting VIP plasma levels.
 If you still have symptoms even with a normal VIP level, VIP may help.

-Part 6: Mould Illness Treatment (Fungal Colonisation, Mycotoxin Toxicity)
+Part 6: Mould Illness Treatment (Mycotoxin Toxicity, Fungal Colonisation)

 Some protocols and doctors also aim to balance the nasal/sinus, oral, gut or skin microbiome(s) to improve a person’s external or internal microbiome terrain.